luissardon/lit-element-bind-native-props-directive/README.md

 > IMPORTANT: This is a work in progress and subject to major changes until 1.0 release.

-Lit-html directive that dynamically binds native props from a native element with a lit-element component
+Lit-html directive that dynamically binds all native props from a native element with a lit-element component

 ## Install